CMSgov/dpc-static-site/common/docsV1.md

      -d <span style="color: #045E87;">"{Signed JWT}"</span></code></pre>

 #### Response:
-The response from the API will return with a HTTP 200 if the JWT is valid, otherwise an error message will be returned.
+The response from the API will return with a HTTP 200 if the JWT is valid; otherwise, an error message will be returned.

 ## Step Five: Access/Bearer Token